 Tax Reform: Washington’s current tax system punishes low- and middle-income families, while letting wealthy households and corporations off the hook.
 As a result, funding for basic public services like education, transportation, and housing is chronically inadequate.
-In 2016, EOI took bold action to build and advance a local solution as a pathway to statewide tax reform: we helped catalyze Opportunity for Olympia (Initiative 1), which proposed funding the first year of community college for high school graduates in Olympia via a 1.5% tax on household income in excess of $200,000.
+In 2016, EOI took bold action to build and advance a local solution: we helped catalyze Opportunity for Olympia (Initiative 1), which proposed funding the first year of community college for high school graduates in Olympia via a 1.5% tax on household income in excess of $200,000.

 While the initiative lost by a narrow margin (48% voted in favor), the energy and momentum continues.
-EOI is providing critical support to a coalition working to “Trump-Proof Seattle” with new progressive revenue in the face of potentially significant losses of federal funds, and create a pathway for systemic statewide policy change.
+EOI is providing critical support to a coalition working to “Trump-Proof Seattle” with new progressive revenue in the face of potentially significant losses of federal funds.

 Our Commitment to Racial Equity